Support Center

 2. Select a driver to see their full message history

-3. Inbound messages (from driver) and outbound messages (from AI or dispatcher) are shown in a chat view
+3. Inbound messages (from driver) and outbound messages (from AI or dispatcher) are shown in a chat view, with the original-language transcript and an English translation side-by-side

 How It Works